Manfred Weber

 • To be screwed onto the test object together with the accelerometer.

-Proceed to next chapter: Accelerometer Cabling
+Proceed to chapter Accelerometer Cabling